JupyterPhysSciLab/input_table/README.md

 1. Navigate to the directory where this package will be installed.
 1. Start a shell in the environment `$ pipenv shell`.
 1. Install using pip.
-    1. `$ pip install DataTable`.
+    1. `$ pip install jupyter-datainputtable`.
 This will install Jupyter into the same virtual environment if you do not already have it on your machine.
 If Jupyter is already installed the virtual environment will use the existing installation.
 This takes a long time on a Raspberry Pi.
 It will not run on a 3B+ without at least 1 GB of swap.
 See: [Build Jupyter on a Pi](https://www.uwosh.edu/facstaff/gutow/computer-and-programming-how-tos/installing-jupyter-on-raspberrian).
     1. Still within the environment shell test this by starting jupyter `$ jupyter notebook`.
 Jupyter should launch in your browser.
         1. Open a new notebook using the default (Python 3) kernel.
-        1. In the first cell import all from input_table: `from input_table import *`.
+        1. In the first cell import the input_table module:
+            `from jupyter_datainputtable.input_table import *`
-        1. To try use the command `create_input_table()`.
+        1. To try use the command `create_input_table()` in the next cell.
 This should generate a blank code cell and another code cell that has a table in the output for you to define your table dimensions.
         1. If you define the dimensions the input table will be created for you.

 1. _Optional_ You can make this environment available to an alternate Jupyter install as a special kernel when you are the user.
     1. Make sure you are running in your virtual environment `$ pipenv shell` in the directory for  virtual environment will do that.